-Audit Finding
+Audit Findings

-The University of Tennessee Did Not Provide Adequate Internal Controls in One Area That Was Reported in the Prior Two Audits
+The University of Tennessee Did Not Provide Adequate Internal Controls in One Area That Was Reported in the Prior Four Audits\

-For the third consecutive year, the University of Tennessee did not design and monitor effective internal controls in one area.
-Pursuant to Standard 4.40 of the U.S. Government Accountability Office's Government Auditing Standards, we omitted details from this finding because they are confidential under the provisions of Section 10-7-504(i), Tennessee Code Annotated (page 91).
+For the fifth consecutive year, the University of Tennessee did not design and monitor effective internal controls in one area.
+We observed conditions at the Martin campus that were in violation of university policies and/or industry-accepted best practices.
+Pursuant to Standard 6.63 of the U.S. Government Accountability Office's Government Auditing Standards, we omitted details from this finding because they are confidential under the provisions of Section 10-7-504(i), Tennessee Code Annotated (page 93).

-^{}This finding is repeated from the prior audit.
+\This finding is repeated from prior audits.